26. Light

 4. Calculate the wavelength of the radio waves corresponding to the College of DuPage’s radio station, WDCB, which broadcasts at a frequency of 90.9 MHz.

-5. Calculate the frequency of red light having a frequency of 633 nm.
+5. Calculate the frequency of red light having a wavelength of 633 nm.

 definition